 Coach Bell has been very blessed and he recorded his 200th win during the 2016 football season.

-Max Rutherford has worked for China Spring ISD since 2005.
+Dr. Max Rutherford has worked for China Spring ISD since 2005, and has been the principal of China Spring High School since 2016.
 Prior to being named high school principal, he served China Spring as a Social Studies teacher, coach, and assistant principal.
 Prior to coming to China Spring he taught and coached for Troy ISD and St. Louis Catholic School.

-Mr. Rutherford grew up in Clifton, TX and graduated high school in 1998.
-He received his Bachelor of Science degree in Exercise and Sport Science from Texas Tech University in 2002 and Masters in Education Administration from Lamar University in 2010.
-He also received his superintendent certification from the University of Texas of the Permian Basin and is currently completing coursework towards a Doctorate in Educational Leadership from Lamar University.
+Dr. Rutherford grew up in Clifton, TX and graduated high school in 1998.
+He received his Bachelor of Science degree in Exercise and Sport Science from Texas Tech University in 2002, and Masters in Education Administration from Lamar University in 2010.
+In 2013 Dr. Rutherford, completed his superintendent certification from the University of Texas of the Permian Basin, and in 2018 he graduated from Lamar University with his Doctorate in Educational Leadership from Lamar University.

-Mr. Rutherford has been married to Jan, a 4th grade teacher in China Spring, since 2002.
+Dr. Rutherford has been married to Jan, a 4th Grade teacher in China Spring, since 2002.
 They have two children, Mabry and Ben.
 He enjoys spending time with his family and friends when he is not at work.

 Kristen Dutschmann has worked for China Spring ID since 2016.
 Her educational experience began while teaching and coaching in Missouri in 2008.
 She and her husband moved to Texas in 2010 and decided to plant roots in China Spring.
 Upon moving to Texas, she has worked in various educational roles at La Vega ISD and Lorena ISD prior to joining the China Spring ISD family.